JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 \end{align}
 $$

 Where $\bar{R}_t$ is the average of all past rewards, $A_t$ is the action selected at time $t$, and all other actions update according to the second equation.
+The reward average acts as a baseline for how good a reward is, if the difference is very positive that action is more preferred in the future.
 Here's an implementation:

 ```python
 def softmax(x):